alif2499/Some-Codes-for-Practice/README.md

 # Some-Codes-for-Practice

-## Here I will be uploading some C++ codes that I wrote while imnproving my problem solving skill
+## Here, I will be uploading some C++ codes that I wrote while imnproving my problem solving skill